1) Once Upon a Time in Anatolia (Turkey...Nuri Bilge Ceylan)

 A fantastic spoof of present-day horror movie cliches, with some of the heartiest laughs I experienced in 2012.
 Complete fun from beginning to end, if you are in the right mind.
 Thank you, Mr. Whedon, for this and for the nearly equally entertaining The Avengers.

-OF NOTE (and there are so many good movies here, it physically hurts me to leave them off my final list): Ai Weiwei: Never Forget, Anna Karinina, The Avengers, Celeste and Jesse Forever, Cloudburst, The Dark Knight Rises, The Deep Blue Sea, Detropia, Django Unchained, The Dogs of South Central, Flight, Frankenweenie, Game Change, The Giant Mechanical Man, Habemus Papum, Hatfields and McCoys, Haywire, Hope Springs, Ik Ben Echt Niet Bang!
-(I'm Never Afraid!), The Imposter, Jayne Mansfield's Car, Jeff Who Lives at Home, Killer Joe, Kon-Tiki, Last Words of the Holy Ghost, A Late Quartet, Paul Williams Still Alive, The Perks of Being a Wallflower, The Pirates: Band of Misfits, Pitch Perfect, The Queen of Versailles, Return, The Sessions, Sleepwalk with Me, Skyfall, Stand Up Guys, West of Memphis, Whore's Glory, Your Sister's Sister
+OF NOTE (and there are so many good movies here, it physically hurts me to leave them off my final list): After Lucia, Ai Weiwei: Never Forget, Anna Karinina, The Avengers, Celeste and Jesse Forever, The Central Park Five, Cloudburst, The Dark Knight Rises, The Deep Blue Sea, Detropia, Django Unchained, The Dogs of South Central, Flight, Frankenweenie, Game Change, The Gatekeepers, The Giant Mechanical Man, The Guilt Trip, Habemus Papum, Hatfields and McCoys, Haywire, Hope Springs, Ik Ben Echt Niet Bang!
+(I'm Never Afraid!), The Imposter, Jayne Mansfield's Car, Jeff Who Lives at Home, Killer Joe, Kon-Tiki, Last Words of the Holy Ghost, A Late Quartet, Paul Williams Still Alive, The Perks of Being a Wallflower, The Pirates: Band of Misfits, Pitch Perfect, Quartet, The Queen of Versailles, Return, The Sessions, Sleepwalk with Me, Skyfall, Stand Up Guys, West of Memphis, Whore's Glory, Your Sister's Sister

 THE BEST SCENES OF 2012: The bus accident in Margaret; the tumbling of the apples in Once Upon a Time in Anatolia; Gina Carano beating the stuffing out of Michael Fassbender in Haywire; Wreck-It Ralph meeting Vanellope on the candy tree in Wreck-It Ralph; the release of the monsters in The Cabin in the Woods; the Hulk shows Loki what for in The Avengers; Jean-Louis Tritignant with the pigeon in Amour; "A Slow Boat to China" in The Master; the carnival ride, set to "Video Killed the Radio Star," in Take This Waltz; the plane crash in Flight; Jennifer Lawrence's deconstruction of Robert De Niro's superstitions in Silver Linings Playbook; the eating of the crab in Beasts of the Southern Wild; the cloistered discussion of Jewish tracts, and university politics, in Footnote; the vibrantly-colored Singapore scene in Skyfall; "I am the president of the United States, clothed in immense power": Lincoln; the assault on the compound in Zero Dark Thirty; "I Wanna Know What Love Is" in Rock of Ages; our girl crawling towards her paramour as apology in Goodbye First Love; "I Dreamed a Dream" in Les Miserables; Samuel L. Jackson addressing the camera menacingly in Django Unchained; Katniss takes the stage for the first time in The Hunger Games; the therapist enjoying her most totally intimate moment with her client in The Sessions; Sixto Rodriguez first greets his legions of fans in Searching for Sugar Man; a joyous house party, scored by Feist's version of Leonard Cohen's "Closing Time," in Take This Waltz.